Requesting Accessibility Services

 - What accommodations do you think you will need in college?

-Students who are approved for accommodations should inform their instructors of their accommodations.
+Students who are approved for accommodations will inform their instructors of their accommodations.
 Accessibility Services provides students with accommodation letters to assist them with conversations with instructors.